-To register for the club please complete the below registration form.
-This form can be downloaded from the link or a hard copy can be collected from the School Office.
+To register for the club please complete a registration form.
+This form can be downloaded from the school website, requested via email, or a hard copy can be collected from the School Office.

-Once you have completed the form you can return it via email to office@kidszoneadventures.com or hand it into the Brentside Primary School Office and we will ensure it is passed to Kidszone Adventures.
+Once you have completed the form you can return it via email to admin@brentsideprimary.ealing.sch.uk or hand it into the Brentside Primary School Office.